backand/docs/docs/what_would_you_like_to_do/retrieve_data/index.md

 There are two ways in which you can load complex objects: Deep Loading, or Lazy Loading.
 Deep loading pulls back both the object and all of its related objects.
 In the Users/Items example, this would pull back both the user, and all items related to that user.
 Lazy loading, by comparison, only pulls back the parent object, allowing you to more closely control when you pull in the rest of the data.
 This is important when the number of related objects is large, meaning a significant load time would be necessary.

-An example of another complex object would be  `email`:
+An example of another complex object would be 'email':

 Seeing as most objects in a Backand application tend to  be complex objects, we added an easy way to enable deep loading of objects.
-Simply append `?deep=true` to the object fetch URL, like so:
+Simply append '?deep=true' to the object fetch URL, like so:

 ```
 https://api.backand.com/1/objects/users/5?deep=true